RobinHawiz/learning-C-/README.md

 Random stuff while I'm learning C#.
-Program.cs contains the written code.
+Program.cs (and other files with a ".cs" extension) contains the written code.